 For a chance to become a member of your walking club's Sport Hillwalking team, you must compete in the All-Ireland Hillwalking Championships as an individual (click here for participation instructions).

-To represent a walking club in the All-Ireland Hillwalking Clubs Championship, it must be listed on The Ireland Walking Guide website.
-If your club is not currently listed, you should contact the relevant member of the club's committee to arrange its addition.
+To represent a walking club in the All-Ireland Hillwalking Clubs Championship, it must have a complete profile page on The Ireland Walking Guide website.
+If your club does not currently have a complete profile page, you should contact the relevant member of the club's committee to provide any missing information via our online form.

 Winner selection